- Guidelines for Clinical Courses

 Timeline for JD Application Process

-The application period for LLMs will take place from May 19-31, 2017.
+The application period for LLMs will take place in June 2018.
 Please consult the Graduate Affairs Clinics web page for details.
-The complete list of clinics available to LLMs in the 2017-18 academic year will be provided there.
+The complete list of clinics available to LLMs in the 2018-19 academic year will be provided there.